SethLurie/graphene/docs/pages/docs/django/debug.md

 ---
 title: Django Debug Middleware
-description: How to debug Django queries and requests using Graphene
+description: How to debug Django queries and requests using grapheneold
 ---

 # Django Debug Middleware